MENU

 This pathology is an inflammatory bowel disease, the generic name for conditions that cause swelling in the intestines.
 The symptoms of disadvantage are similar to other intestinal disorders, such as irritable bowel syndrome and ulcerative colitis.
 It can also be challenging to diagnose.

-Ulcerative colitis causes inflammation and ulcers in the top layer of the lining of the large intestine.
-All organ layers are involved in Crohn’s disease, and a normal healthy bowel can be between sections of the diseased bowel.
+Ulcerative colitis causes inflammation and ulcers in the top layer of the large intestine’s lining.
+All organ layers are involved in Crohn’s disease, and a normal, healthy bowel can be between sections of the diseased bowel.

 Currently, colonic treatments are available in our London clinic only